When should you get a Dental Implant?

 3. Crown

-The screw is first placed into the jawbone and become the base support for your crown.
-The abutment serves as the connector of the implant and the crown.
-Then, the crowns or the custom-made teeth is placed.
+The dentist first places the screw into the jawbone, and it becomes the base support for your crown.
+The abutment connects the implant and the crown.
+Then, the dentist places the crown or custom-made tooth.

 The bond of the screw to the natural bone of the jaw gives the stable support for the crown.
 The crown won’t shift or slide in your mouth when you eat or speak.

-However, dental implants are not for everybody.
-Adolescents and children who are still developing physically are not suitable patients for implants because of the density of their bone structure.
-Typically, people who have lost their teeth through trauma, decay, failed root canal treatment, fractured teeth or have congenitally damaged teeth can use dental implants to enhance their teeth.
+However, dental implants are not suitable for everyone.
+Children and adolescents who are still growing are not ideal candidates because their bone structure is still developing.
+People who have lost teeth due to trauma, decay, failed root canal treatment, fractured teeth, or congenital dental issues can benefit from dental implants to restore their smile.

 Advantages and Risks of Dental Implants